 Course Description For EWC4U Grade 12 The Writer’s Craft English Online Course

-Grade 12 Writer’s Craft (EWC4U) course emphasizes knowledge and skills related to the craft of writing.
-Students will analyse models of effective writing; use a workshop approach to produce a range of works; identify and use techniques required for specialized forms of writing; and identify effective ways to improve the quality of their writing.
-They will also complete a major paper as part of a creative or analytical independent study project and investigate opportunities for publication and for writing careers.
+Grade 12 Writer’s Craft seeks to develop the student’s existing knowledge and skills related to the art of writing.
+Throughout the various units of this course, students will: analyze models of effective writing; adopt a workshop approach to produce a range of works; identify techniques required for specialized forms of writing; and use a variety of methods to improve the overall quality of their writing.
+Throughout the course, students will work towards completing a major paper as part of a creative or analytical independent study project.
+The course concludes with an exploration of career opportunities in the publishing industry.

 Below is the suggested sequence of course unit delivery as well as the recommended number of hours to complete the respective unit.
 For complete details of targeted expectations within each unit and activity, please see each Unit Overview found in the EWC4U course profile.

 |Unit 1||The Tools of Writing||35 Hours|

 |Unit 2||Narrative Writing||20 Hours|

 Please be aware that, as per Ministry guidelines, OVS has a mandatory minimum requirement of 14 days enrollment for students to be eligible for a midterm report card and 28 days enrollment to be eligible for a final report card.

 Fundamental Concepts Covered in Grade 12 Online Course